-Why is current flow opposite to electron flow?Watch
+Why is current flow opposite to electron flow?Watch this thread

 Actual electron flow is from the -ve terminal to the +ve terminal.
 Conventional current is defined the other way around.